 Stationary Engineer Supervisor is responsible for leading a team in the operations and maintenance of a boiler plant facility and heating, ventilation, air conditioning and refrigeration systems.
-Coordinates routine and daily monitoring rounds, scheduled maintenance, emergency maintainance, start ups and shut downs.
+Coordinates routine and daily monitoring rounds, scheduled maintenance, emergency maintenance, start ups and shut downs.
 Being a Stationary Engineer Supervisor ensures compliance with all safety and documentation regulations.
-Typically requires an associate degree or equivalent.
-Additionally, Stationary Engineer Supervisor requires applicable Stationary Engineer's license for the state and EPA Universal certification.
+May require an associate degree or technical certification.
+Additionally, Stationary Engineer Supervisor requires a Boiler Operator State License.
+Requires EPA Universal Certification.
 Typically reports to a manager or head of a unit/department.
 The Stationary Engineer Supervisor supervises a group of primarily para-professional level staffs.
 May also be a level above a supervisor within high volume administrative/ production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 To be a Stationary Engineer Supervisor typically requires 3-5 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area and department processes.